Bảo Đại: Surrender of Japan

 On August 16, 1945, when the Empire of Japan surrendered to the Allies, Trần Trọng Kim declared to protect the cabinet of the Empire of Vietnam.
 On August 18 he created a National Liberation Committee.
 Following the advice of the Minister of Foreign Affairs, Bảo Đại sent a message to the leaders of the Allies (Harry S. Truman, Winston Churchill, Chiang Kai-shek and Charles de Gaulle) requesting recognition of the Empire of Vietnam.
 On August 18, Bảo Đại sent a message to De Gaulle requesting recognition of the Empire of Vietnam.
-However, De Gaulle was not interested in Bao Dai's proposal, because he had compromised with Japan, the enemy of France.
+However, De Gaulle was not interested in Bảo Đại's proposal, because he had compromised with Japan, the enemy of France.
 De Gaulle expected to support a Vietnamese monarchy without Bảo Đại, but instead one by Vĩnh San (former emperor Duy Tân), who was considered a "Gaullist" (an enthusiastic supporter of De Gaulle).
 All letters that Bảo Đại sent to other countries (the US, China, the UK ...etc...) were also not responded to because, according to the 1943 Cairo Declaration, the Allied countries would not recognize any government established by the Japanese Empire in the occupied areas.

 By August 24, the August Revolution had broken out throughout the country.
 With the encouragement of prime minister Phạm Khắc Hòe, Bảo Đại responded to the Privy Council that he decided to abdicate to avoid being an "obstacle to the liberation of the country".